How psoriasis develops

-Anyone can develop psoriasis, but these factors can increase your risk of developing the disease:
+Anyone can develop psoriasis.
+About a third of instances begin in childhood.
+These factors can increase the risk of developing the disease:

 - Smoking.
-Smoking tobacco not only increases your risk of psoriasis but also may increase the severity of the disease.
-Smoking may also play a role in the initial development of the disease.
+Smoking tobacco not only increases the risk of psoriasis but also may increase the severity of the disease.

-If you have psoriasis, you're at greater risk of developing certain diseases.
-These include:
+If you have psoriasis, you're at greater risk of developing other conditions, including:

 - Psoriatic arthritis, which causes pain, stiffness, and swelling in and around the joints

 - Temporary skin color changes (post-inflammatory hypopigmentation or hyperpigmentation) where plaques have healed

 - Eye conditions, such as conjunctivitis, blepharitis and uveitis